 Ragged Life Rag Rug Bouquets:

-The next bouquet was made as a spring bunch of rag rug flowers.
-I used mostly pastel colours and even used a bit of lairy black and white leopard print fleece.
+My next bouquet was made as a spring bunch of rag rug flowers.
+You wouldn’t believe it from the snow on the ground, but these were finished in March!
+I used mostly pastel colours and even a bit of lairy black and white leopard print fleece.
 This is a good example of how adding a bit of interesting greenery to a composition makes it look so realistic and pretty.
+All the flowers in this bouquet were done in the simple shaggy technique of rag rugging then trimmed to make them into cute “poms”.

 Student’s Rag Rug Bouquets: